sapna1475/RAG_YOUTUBE_CHAT/README.md

-# YT Answer — Ask Questions About Any YouTube Video
+# Ask YouTube — Ask Questions About Any YouTube Video

 A Chrome extension that answers questions about any YouTube video using a Retrieval-Augmented Generation (RAG) pipeline.
 Built to understand how RAG systems work end-to-end — not just wiring one together, but measuring whether it actually retrieves useful information.